juniornff/juniornff.github.io/_posts/2025-08-13-local-media-server-2.md

 * QSV - Preferred on mainstream GPUs, for better performance
 * VA-API - Required by pre-Broadwell legacy GPUs, for compatibility

-Given that my CPU/GPU is a fairly old Intel model, I will choose VA-API.
+Given that my CPU/GPU is a fairly old Intel model, I will choose **VA-API**.

 For these video drivers to be used, they must first be installed on the system:
 ```bash